MakennaWorley/AI-Homework/README.md

 # AI Homework
 My collection of homework for CMPT 301 Artificial Intelligence

-Various python and jupyter notebooks that contain various agents using various AI techniques.
+Various Python and Jupyter Notebooks that contain various agents using various AI techniques.